 Contributed by Yulia Dyukova of The Foodie Miles

-When you think of hot air balloon festivals in USA, the first thing that comes to mind is, probably, Albuquerque, NM.
+When you think of hot air balloon festivals in the USA, the first thing that comes to mind is, probably, Albuquerque, NM.
 But there are many smaller balloon festivals all around the country.
 I was lucky to visit Hot Air Balloon Rally in Pittsfield, New Hampshire, organized by Suncook Valley Rotary Club.
 The rally has been conducted for the past 36 years as the means to raise funds for service projects in the surrounding areas.

 Unfortunately, rides in hot air balloons are not available during this rally, but you can enjoy a tethered ride, which means that the air balloon is securely anchored to the ground, but can ascend a certain height.